 The Lands Program is responsible for assisting Regional staff in the management of over 1,000,000 acres of fish and wildlife habitat.
 In total the CDFW manages 711 properties throughout the state.
 These properties provide habitat for a rich diversity of fish, wildlife, and plant species and comprise habitats from every major ecosystem in the state.
 In addition, the Lands Program also administers several private lands conservation programs designed to assist landowners with the management of wetlands, riparian habitats, native grasslands and wildlife-friendly farmlands.

-The Wildlife Branch's Nongame Programs includes native mammals, birds, reptiles and amphibians (except in circumstances where these are considered nuisance species; they then become the responsibility of the appropriate regional CDFW office).
-Nongame Program conservation actions focus on Threatened and Endangered species and Species of Special Concern, and include: planning and implementing species conservation and recovery, preparing and reviewing listing/delisting petitions, developing conservation strategies, overseeing research contracts, writing research permits, and developing regulations.
+The Wildlife Branch's Nongame Wildlife Program includes native mammals, birds, reptiles and amphibians (except in circumstances where these are considered nuisance species; they then become the responsibility of the appropriate regional CDFW office).
+Nongame Wildlife Program conservation actions focus on Threatened and Endangered species and Species of Special Concern, and include: planning and implementing species conservation and recovery, preparing and reviewing listing/delisting petitions, developing conservation strategies, overseeing research contracts, writing research permits, and developing regulations.